fdch/dspsynth/week1/downloading_pd.rst

 If there is no sound, then

-1. Check the obvius:
+1. Check the obvious:
     - Sound volumes are UP
     - Headphones are plugged-in, etc.
-2. Make sure you:
+2. Make sure you've:
     - selected the correct Audio Device in `Pd's Audio Settings`_
     - connected the Audio Device if it is periferal, or
     - set the in/out channels in `Pd's Audio Settings`_ to match your device's.